What Is a Will in NZ? Why It Matters More Than You Think

 The part most people feel, but do not say

-A Will is not just about decisions or structure.
-It is about what happens to the people around you in a moment where they are already dealing with enough.
+There is a quieter reason this matters: what happens to the people around you in a moment where they are already dealing with enough.

 When there is no clear direction, the responsibility shifts onto them.
 Not just practically, but emotionally.
 They are left trying to make the right calls, second-guessing themselves, and wondering whether they are doing what you would have wanted.